-Emily is embarking on some very exciting research with colleagues from The Trauma Center at JRI about perinatal mental health, and a form of yoga, based on Trauma Center Trauma Sensitive Yoga, that may be especially useful to women during the perinatal period (pregnancy through 1-year postpartum) in supporting women’s mental health.
+Emily is embarking on some very exciting research with colleagues from the Center for Trauma and Embodiment at JRI about perinatal mental health, and a form of yoga, based on Trauma Center Trauma Sensitive Yoga, that may be especially useful to women during the perinatal period (pregnancy through 1-year postpartum) in supporting women’s mental health.

 This research will be focused on experiences of trauma, and how a particular type of yoga, based on Trauma Center Trauma Sensitive Yoga, designed for women not only during pregnancy, but during the perinatal period could support the treatment/prevention of trauma.
 Participants may include (but will not be limited to) women who have experienced trauma before their pregnancy, during their pregnancy, during the birthing experience, or after pregnancy, perhaps due in part to experiences of Perinatal Mood and Anxiety Disorders (PMADs).

 As this pilot program is in its very beginning stages, Emily is offering a forum to women (current mothers (at any stage of motherhood), pregnant women, or women that endured a pregnancy loss) through this “Perinatal Mental Health Awareness” Facebook page to start a dialogue about this very important topic.